 Infection Through Improper Care

-Some skin infections also occur due to improper care of the tattoo after it has been received.
-It is important to keep the tattoo covered immediately after they are done, and then to make sure that they are open to the air so that they can dry effectively.
+Some skin infections also occur due to improper care of the tattoo after receiving it.
+It is important to keep the tattoo covered immediately after they are done and make sure that they are open to the air to dry effectively.
 Tattoos should be treated as open wounds, and they should be washed and moisturized according to your artist’s recommendations.

 Infections Damage Your Skin and The Image

 When you have an infected tattoo, not only is your skin affected, but the image underneath will end up blurred and discolored.
 People experiencing this often must have the tattoo removed via laser tattoo removal.
-Some artists will try to perform a cover up by performing a new tattoo over the old one, but this is risky and doen’t always produced the desired results.
+Some artists will try to perform a cover-up by performing a new tattoo over the old one, but this is risky and doesn’t always produce the desired results.

 Know The Risks

-While some of these situations cannot be reasonably avoided, you should still exercise extreme caution when you are doing anything that involves puncturing your skin.
-If you want to protect yourself from problems with your tattoos, take a moment to consider where you are going to get your tattoo.
+While some of these situations cannot be reasonably avoided, you should still exercise extreme caution when doing anything that involves puncturing your skin.
+If you want to protect yourself from problems with your tattoos, take a moment to consider where you will get your tattoo.
 Are you comfortable with the studio that you have chosen?
-Visit it a few times to make sure cleanliness is a consistent policy the other artists help maintain.
+Visit it a few times to ensure cleanliness is a consistent policy the other artists help maintain.